-This March, Gupta will release a new documentary film on HBO, called “One Nation, Under Stress.”
-In April, Gupta will release six additional documentary films on CNN, called Chasing Life, where Gupta travels the globe looking for remarkable health practices around the world and bringing the remarkable and intimate stories to his viewers back home that airs every Saturday on CNN at 9pm.
+This year, Gupta released a new documentary film on HBO, called “One Nation, Under Stress.”
+Gupta also has a television show, called Chasing Life, where Gupta travels the globe looking for remarkable health practices around the world and bringing the remarkable and intimate stories to his viewers back home that airs every Saturday on CNN at 9pm.

 Gupta is a proud Michigan Man, having completed his Medical School and 7 year Neurosurgical training program at the University of Michigan in Ann Arbor.
 He delivered commencement to an audience of 70,000 people in Michigan’s “Big House” in 2012.
 He worked in the Clinton White House as a White House Fellow, and served as a White House speech writer.
 Gupta also contributes to 60 Minutes on CBS, and serves as an executive producer for HBO.